Guest-journey software comparison · 2026

 Does Guestivo replace Akia entirely?

 For most independent hotels under 100 rooms, yes.
-Both platforms cover the same workflow surface (messaging, check-in, post-stay), and Guestivo's AI concierge plus bundled upsell engine close the gap on the areas where Akia is weaker.
-Larger groups with deep Akia customisation sometimes run a hybrid (Akia for messaging, Guestivo for AI plus check-in) but the dual subscription cost dominates within twelve months.
+The overlap is strongest around messaging, ordering, AI concierge, service requests and upsell; keep review or post-stay reputation workflows in a specialist tool unless that exact workflow is verified.
+Larger groups with deep Akia customisation sometimes run a hybrid (Akia for messaging, Guestivo for AI plus ordering) but the dual subscription cost dominates within twelve months.

 How long does cutover take?